ElesCloud/ESCDocuments/CLASSES.md

 - R4: Participated in 40 combat operations
 - R5: Participated in 50 combat operations

-While each class has its own flavor and choosing your first is a big step, there is more beyond that.
+While each class has its own flavor, and of course, choosing your first is a big step, there is more beyond that.
 The ability to multiclass is available upon reaching Rank 5 in your primary class.
 At Rank 5, you will be able to obtain an additional five rank points through continued combat contribution and place them in the remaining classes as desired.
 They are not constrained to any specific class beyond your first five.
 Want to have two points in a secondd class and three more in a third?
 It's your choice.

 Below are the requirements for the remaining five points:
 - R6: 60 Combat operations